Effective Date: May 15, 2023 – What’s New >>

-Our Services are designed for adults, not children under the age of 16.
-As such, we do not intend to collect personal information from children under the age of 16, and our Services are not designed to manage such information.
-If we learn we have collected or received personal information from a child under 16 without verification of parental consent, we will delete that information.
+The Evernote Service is designed for adults; we do not intend to collect personal information from children under the age of 16.
+If we learn we have collected personal information from a child under 16 without verification of parental consent, we will delete that information.
 If you believe we might have any information from or about a child under 16, please contact us at email@example.com.

 How does Evernote respond to Do Not Track signals?

 Do Not Track is a privacy preference that users can set in their web browsers.
 When a user turns on the Do Not Track signal, the browser sends a message to websites requesting them not to track the user.
-At this time, Evernote does not currently respond to or otherwise take action in response to web browser "do not track" signals or other mechanisms that provide consumers the ability to exercise choice regarding the collection of personal information about an individual consumer’s online activities over time and across third party websites or online services.
+At this time, Evernote does not currently respond to or otherwise take action in response to web browser "do not track" signals.
 For information about Do Not Track, visit www.allaboutdnt.org.